 (C) Residential landscape area data provided by the Department, or alternative residential landscape area data meeting the criteria specified in section 968(b)(3).

-(D) Any residential special landscape area measured by the supplier and meeting the criteria specified in section 968 (i).
-For residential special landscape areas irrigated with recycled wateradditionally indicate
+(D) Any residential special landscape area meeting the criteria specified in section 968 (c).
+For residential special landscape areas irrigated with recycled water, the supplier shall, unless otherwise specified, provide at least once every five years:

-(i) The volume of recycled water applied by source
+(i) The volume of recycled water applied by source.
+This must be updated annually

-(ii) Each source of recycled water, identified with the GeoTracker Global Identification Number used for Annual Volumetric Reporting.
+(ii) Each source of recycled water, identified with the GeoTracker Global Identification Number used for Annual Volumetric Reporting

+(iii) The square footage of land irrigated with recycled water.
+If annually reported to a Regional Water Quality Control Board, the value reported pursuant to this section shall be the same value as annually reported to the Regional Water Quality Control Board.

-(E) Any residential landscape area associated with new construction and meeting the criteria specified section 968 (d)(2).
+(E) Any residential landscape area associated with new construction and meeting the criteria specified section 968 (e)(2).

-(F) If the supplier has requested and received approval to include in its objective a budget associated with the variance for horses and other livestock water use pursuant to section 968(e)(2):
+(F) If the supplier has requested and received approval to include in its objective a budget associated with the variance for horses and other livestock water use pursuant to section 968(f)(2):

-(i) The volume of water associated with the variance (Vlivestock) calculated pursuant to section 968(f)(1)
+(i) The volume of water associated with the variance (Vlivestock) calculated pursuant to section 968(g)(1)

 (ii) The number of animals according to each animal type-class